nismod/nismod.github.io/_presentations/tools-tips-tricks.md

 See also: #456, #789
 ```

----

-# Databases
+## Databases

 If you know [`shapely`](https://shapely.readthedocs.io/en/stable/), you almost know PostGIS:
 https://postgis.net/docs/reference.html#Spatial_Relationships_Measurements

-The Postgres docs are very good.
+The Postgres docs are very good:

 Start with a the PostgreSQL tutorial for a database intro/refresher:
 https://www.postgresql.org/docs/11/tutorial.html